uchicago-cs/cmsc22000/website/content/labs/lab7.md

 Wouldn't it be convenient if we could deploy continuously, as soon as tests pass?
 You might think "well, what if we had a deploy phase in our Travis CI"?
 This is possible (see https://docs.travis-ci.com/user/deployment/heroku/), but it turns out Heroku makes it *even easier* than that.
 On your Heroku app dashboard, in the "Deploy" tab, under "Deployment method", select "GitHub - connect to GitHub" instead of "Heroku Git - Use Heroku CLI".

-Then, you should be able to connect to GitHub using your GitHub account and repo name.
+Then, you should be able to connect to your repo.
+To do this, you need to first select the `cmsc22000-labs` organization under "Search for a repository to connect to", and then enter your repository's name (`2020-lab7-GITHUB_USERNAME`) in the text field (make sure to click the "Search" button so Heroku will search for your repository).

 Once you connect the repo, you should see an option that says "Automatic deploys" with a checkbox "Wait for CI to pass before deploy".
 Make sure that checkbox is checked, and then click on "Enable Automatic Deploys"

 Make the tests fail again and push to GitHub with a simple `git push`.
 The CI tests should fail and, if you navigate to your URL, you'll see that the broken version has not been deployed.